Pilgrimage of St Thérèse of Lisieux and her parents Sts Louis and Zélie Martin - Australia 2020

-Learn more about Saint Thérèse of Lisieux's life with this documentary, created for the occasion of the visit of her relics to Scotland in 2019.
-Hear from those who walk in her footsteps each day and discover what it is about this remarkable woman that makes her one of the most revered saints of modern times. ©2019 SANCTA FAMILIA MEDIA
+Saint Thérèse of Lisieux, learn more about her life with this documentary created for the occasion of the visit of the relics to Scotland in 2019.
+Learn all about her from those who walk in her footsteps each day. ©2019 SANCTA FAMILIA MEDIA

 Loving God, as we remember St Thérèse